thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 ## **Motivations**

+To improve Thanos usage for users, we would like to define our HTTP APIs in protobuf/OpenAPI and expose those in the repository.
+OpenAPI is a language for describing REST APIs with a widely-used tooling ecosystem.
+With OpenAPI, developers can generate live documentation, validate APIs and even generate client and server stubs from OpenAPI to use our APIs efficiently.
+Also, the auto-generated documentation problem prevent documentation errors  ([Prometheus#7192](https://github.com/prometheus/prometheus/issues/7192), [Prometheus#5567](https://github.com/prometheus/prometheus/issues/5567)).
+Protocol Buffers (a.k.a., protobuf) is well-known as a mechanism for serializing structured data, and it's usually used to define gRPC APIs.
+Also, protobuf specification could be used to define REST API.
+We hope to use protobuf to define our APIs for consistency, while we also want to leverage the tooling ecosystem of OpenAPI.

-In order to improve Thanos usage for users, we would like to define our HTTP APIs in protobuf/OpenAPI and expose those in the website.
-This would allow users to use tools for documentation, validation, type checking, and even code generation to use our APIs efficiently.
+So, we want to define REST APIs in protobuf, generate OpenAPI definition from protobuf with [gnostic](https://github.com/google/gnostic).
+This would allow users to use tools for documentation, validation, type checking, and even interface code generation to use our APIs efficiently.

+Similarly, we want to reuse this work in Prometheus.

 ### **Pitfalls of the current solution**

-- Documentation needs to be written manually.
+- Documentation, Server code, and client code boilerplate needs to be written manually.
+- Hand-written interface code is expensive to write and hard to maintain.
+- It's hard to discover the current API programmatically.
+- When modifying the API, it is very difficult to know if this breaks downstream users.

 ## **Goals**